 This simple idea from Ruffles and Stuff is one that could really last through the years, especially if you’ve got a budding bookworm on your hands.
 Each year, have them pose with their current favorite book and watch as their tastes change.

-Have some fun with props—got an old typewriter or a stack of textbooks laying around?
-They’ll be the perfect backdrop for your mini photo shoot.
+Have fun with props—got an old typewriter or a stack of textbooks lying around?
+They’ll be the perfect backdrop for your mini photoshoot.
 Add in a pair of faux glasses, and you’re in business.

 Sky’s the Limit

 Take some of that sidewalk chalk the kids have been using all summer and switch things up with a new point of view.
 It will remind your stellar student that the sky really is the limit.

 Two Birds, One Sign!

 Anyone else forgetting to keep up with that growth chart hanging behind the bedroom door?
 Use one as a backdrop, and you’ll know exactly how much they’ve grown by the end of the school year.
 For inspiration, check out how to double-down on the adorable over at Jonesing2Create.